rykugur/EVE-Preview-Manager/README.md

 ## Status

 This project is under active development and should be working.
 It's primarily designed around my own workflow and environment on NixOS.
 While pre-built binaries are provided, if you encounter issues, building from source is always an option.
-If you want to get notified of new releases, give feedback, get help troubleshooting, etc. join the Discord.
+If you want to get notified of new releases, give feedback, get help troubleshooting, etc. Join the Discord:

 https://discord.gg/MxdW5NCjwV